 PEACE IN EXILE

-Spending years creating storytelling fashion imagery, Anrike Piel used her expertise on developing a program for young female refugees, that offers psychosocial support by activating them and teaching empowerment through creative expression.
+Spending years creating storytelling fashion imagery, Anrike Piel used her expertise on developing a program for young female refugees, that offers psychosocial support by activating them and teaching self-empowerment through creative expression.

-Throughout the workshops, the young women are taught the basics of everything necessary for creating storytelling images and videos - from learning about unique artists, establishing own concepts, creating vision boards, renewing second-hand clothing, practicing makeup, to final execution - either starring in their own idea or acting as stylists or makeup artists.
+Throughout the workshops, the young women are taught the basics associated to creating storytelling images and videos - from learning about unique artists, establishing own concepts, creating vision boards, renewing second-hand clothing, practicing makeup, to final execution - either starring in their own idea or acting as stylists or makeup artists.

 Currently in production: Peace in Exile the book.
 Young women refugees articulating their personal experiences from the beginning of the first bombing to the journey of finding smugglers to help them cross mountains and seas to find safety.
 Against all odds, the stories radiant of hope and faith in a better future.
 Creative photographs portray the resilience of survivors, redefining the word ‘refugee’.